keu/docs/guides/soda-data-quality.md

 - Provide a SQL query within the YAML file and check against a returned value if no preset checks fit your use case.
 - Integrate data quality checks with commonly used data engineering tools such as Airflow, Apache Spark, PostgreSQL, Snowflake [and more](https://www.soda.io/integrations).

 In this guide, you'll learn about the key features of Soda Core and how to use it with Airflow.
-For a general overview on how to approach data quality, and of different tools available to run data quality checks using Airflow, see the '[Data quality and Airflow](https://www.astronomer.io/guides/data-quality)' guide.
+For an overview of data quality and the tools you can use to run data quality checks in Airflow, see [Data quality and Airflow](https://www.astronomer.io/guides/data-quality).

 ## Assumed knowledge

 To get the most out of this guide, you should have knowledge of:

-- How to design a data quality approach.
+- How to design a data quality process.
 See [Data quality and Airflow](https://www.astronomer.io/guides/data-quality).
-- The basics of Soda Core.
+- Familiarity with Soda Core.
 See [How Soda Core works](https://docs.soda.io/soda-core/how-core-works.html).
 - How to use the BashOperator.
 See [Using the BashOperator](https://www.astronomer.io/guides/scripts-bash-operator/).
 - Relational Databases.
 See [IBM's "Relational Databases Explained"](https://www.ibm.com/cloud/learn/relational-databases).
-- Basic familiarity with writing YAML configurations.
+- Familiarity with writing YAML configurations.
 See [yaml.org](https://yaml.org/).

 ## Features of Soda Core

-Soda Core uses Soda Checks Language (SodaCL) to run data quality checks defined in a YAML file.
-Soda Core is a powerful tool on its own, but integrating it into your data pipelines with Airflow means that you can use the outcome of data quality checks to influence downstream tasks.
-For a complete overview, see the [SodaCL documentation](https://docs.soda.io/soda-cl/soda-cl-overview.html).
+Soda Core uses the Soda Checks Language (SodaCL) to run data quality checks defined in a YAML file.
+Integrating Soda Core into your Airflow data pipelines lets you use the results of data quality checks to influence downstream tasks.
+For an overview of SodaCL, see the [SodaCL documentation](https://docs.soda.io/soda-cl/soda-cl-overview.html).

-Soda Core offers the ability to run checks on different properties of your dataset against a numerically defined threshold:
+As shown in the following example, you can use Soda Core to run checks on different properties of your dataset against a numerically defined threshold:

 ```YAML
 checks for MY_TABLE_1: